 Polder beachcombers collect 300 kilograms of litter

-Last Saturday, for the second year in a row, the polder beachcombers (formerly Maas and Waal beachcombers) cleaned up the inland area of the municipality of West Maas en Waal.
+Last Saturday, the 'polderjutters' (formerly 'Maas- en Waaljutters') cleaned the inland area of the municipality of West Maas en Waal for the second year in a row.
 On this sunny day, 13 associations collected no less than 300 kilograms of litter.

-Armed with grabbers and trash bags, the associations set out to clean up various areas in the municipality.
-For example, along the dike in Boven-Leeuwen, around De Meren Nature Reserve in Dreumel, and along the Munsedijk in Appeltern.
+Armed with grabbers and trash bags, the organizations set out to clean up various areas in the municipality.
+For example, along the dike in Boven-Leeuwen, around De Meren Nature Reserve in Dreumel along the Munsedijk in Appeltern.

-Alderman Evert Jan Slootweg is proud of the dedication of the enthusiastic volunteers:
+Alderman Jan Slootweg is proud of the dedication of the enthusiastic volunteers:

-“It's great to see how residents are helping to make the environment cleaner.
-Together we can make a difference.”
+“It’s great to see how residents are helping to keep the area clean.
+Together, we’re making a difference.”

-The campaign not only contributes to a clean environment, but also raises awareness about litter.
+This initiative not only helps keep the environment clean, but also raises awareness about litter.

-Out of 23 applications, 13 associations were selected to participate in beachcombing this year.
-In the fall, these associations will make another round to clean up litter.
-They will then receive compensation for their club funds.
+Out of 23 applications, 13 clubs were selected to participate in beachcombing this year.
+In the fall, these clubs will conduct another cleanup to remove litter.
+They will also receive a stipend for their club funds.

 - Charm Choir – Maasbommel